-This is the privacy notice of NOW Travel Insurance Services, a trading name of Less Clicks Limited who are authorised and regulated by the Financial Conduct Authority, firm reference number 710589.
-Less Clicks Limited is a company registered in England and Wales with company number 08344708 and whose registered address is at 16 Great Queen Street, London, WC2B 5DG, referred to as we, us or our in this privacy notice.
+This is the privacy notice of Now Travel Insurance Services, referred to as we, us or our in this privacy notice.
+Now Travel Insurance Services is a trading name of Tedaisy Insurance Brokers Ltd. Tedaisy Insurance Brokers Ltd is an appointed representative of Tedaisy Underwriting Ltd who is authorised and regulated by the Financial Conduct Authority, firm reference number 504604.
+Tedaisy Underwriting Ltd is a company registered in England and Wales with company number 06904209, registered address Warner House, 123 Castle Street, Salisbury, Wiltshire, SP1 3TB.

 This privacy notice sets out how we collect and process your personal data.
 This privacy notice also provides certain information that is legally required and lists your rights in relation to your personal data.

 This privacy notice relates to personal information that identifies you as a natural person (whether you are an actual or potential customer, an individual who browses our website or an individual outside our organisation with whom we interact).
 We refer to this information throughout this privacy notice as personal data or personal information and further detail of what this includes are set out in this privacy notice below.

 The privacy and security of your personal information is very important to us so we want to assure you that your information will be properly managed and protected by us at all times.
 Please read this privacy notice carefully as it explains how we may collect and use your personal data.

 This privacy notice may vary from time to time so please check it regularly.
 This privacy notice was last updated in June 2021.

 This privacy notice applies to anyone who interacts with us about our policies and services (‘you’, ‘your’), in any way (for example, by email, through our website and by phone).
 We will give you further privacy information if necessary for specific contact methods or in relation to specific products or services.